rkhalife/30Days30Projects/README.md

-# 30Days30Projects
-Building 30 small projects using html, css and javasript
+# 💡 30 Days 30 Projects
+This challenge will help me improve my programming skills by building 30 small projects using HTML, CSS and JavaScript.
+I will share my progress on my blog.

+## 📃 Projects List

+* [ ] Day 01 - Increment value of Progress Bar